 Depending on how elaborate your chandelier is, you may be able to dust in place for regular maintenance, but chances are a biannual cleaning will be needed where the chandelier needs to be taken down.
 I recommend photographing how the chandelier is put together to make reassembly a more simple process.
 You can mix your own cleaner in a spray bottle.
 Try a 1/4 cup of vinegar and 3-4 cups of water.
 Or you can add a few drops of dish soap to a spray bottle of water.
 Spray the crystals and pieces of the chandelier one section at a time.
 Drying right away with a microfiber cloth which will also help polish them.
 Reassemble the chandelier and see how it shines.

 Recessed lighting can be cleaned most easily with regular dusting inside the opening after the light has been turned off for at least an hour.
 For deeper cleaning, carefully remove the bulb, and using a damp cloth, wipe the interior of the recessed area.
 To be extra careful, turn off the electricity for that part of the house as you work.
 Wipe down the bulb and replace it.
-Turn on the electricity and you have a cleaned light.
+Turn on the electricity and you have a cleaner light.